Pradetto/Self-Taught-Programmer-No-Technical-Background/README.md

 Hi All!
 I wanted to share all my notes and path I have spent hours of reserach on to future aspiring programmers to hopefully help someone out with guidance and maybe save you a little time on your learning journey.
 Worse case this should be a good starting point document to outline what to expect on a journey but ultimately it is up to you on what you want to do and learn.

+My notes will be shared in this repository which will be good study material for anyone.

 This will be tailored towards Backend Engineering / Web Development.

 I know some courses I took were paid because it provided me with a little structure but please note all the paid courses can be substituted with Youtube and Free Code Camp.
 If this respository gets a lot of traction I will be more than happy to share links to some of these resources if people would be interest in it.